andiem12/math124-calculus1/README.md

   Course: MATH 124 (Calculus I)
 ---

-# Welcome to MATH 124: Calculus I!
-This is Andie Jia's personal material website for MATH 124.
+# MATH 124: Calculus with Analytic Geometry I

 To make my website more organized, here are a few places to visit: